GreenStreetQuant/MySQL-Stock-Database/README.md

 # MySQL-Stock-Database

-Resources used to create my personal database inside MySQL for quantitative analysis of the US Traded Securities.
+Resources used to create my personal database inside MySQL for quantitative analysis of US Traded Securities.

 Attached Files: